 Perla 2 in Flamingo is a new 2-bedroom, 1-bath apartment with a large swimming pool near Potrero Beach.
 It’s on the top floor of a two-story home shared with one other tenant on the ground floor.

-There is a comfortable, modern sofa in the living room with decorative pillows and a large TV.
-Furniture is made of fine teak, and there is a small table made from a fallen cenízaro tree that was 400 years old.
+There is a comfortable, modern sofa in the living room with decorative pillows, a large TV and furniture made of costly teak.
 The home is decorated with photos taken by a noted Spanish photographer and with paintings done by local artists.

 Security is provided by 24/7 cameras, and there is gated parking for one car per apartment.
 The property has a modern washer and dryer, and maid service can be arranged.